sudara/melatonin_blur/README.md

 * Initial "wow!" level improvements tend to degrade as you get closer to real world use cases (due to things like cache locality etc)
 * Even with a high `n`, Benchmarks are noisy and can vary per run (musn't run other CPU intensive things while running them).
 * Using benchmark averages obscure outliers (and outliers matter, especially in dsp, but even in UI).
 * Results differ on different machines.
+(I swear a fresh restart of my Apple M1 made vImage run faster!)

 So, here are some cherry-picked benchmarks.
-Here, the Windows machine is an AMD Ryzen 9 and the mac is a M1 MacBook Pro.
+The Windows machine is an AMD Ryzen 9 and the mac is a M1 MacBook Pro.
 In all cases, the image dimensions are square (e.g. 50x50px) and the times are `µs` (microseconds, or a millionth of a second) averaged over 100 runs.
 That means that when you see a number like 1000, it means 1ms.
 Please open issues if you are seeing discrepancies or want to contribute to the benchmarks.

 ### Cached Drop Shadows